 You must plan a budget to stay on top of your college finances.
 Having a solid sense of how much you’re spending each month (and on what) will greatly help you in avoiding reckless overspending and taking out more loans to cover unforeseen costs.

 Moreover, creating and adhering to a personal budget while still in college also helps you master the basics of money management.

 So, if you haven’t already mapped out a budget, it is about time you do it.
-And once you create one, make a commitment to stick to it religiously.
-Also, make sure to review it periodically to ascertain it matches your current needs to graduate with flying colors.
+And once you create one, commit to it religiously.
+Also, make sure to review it periodically to ascertain it matches your current needs to graduate with flying colours.

 Consider using a free app like Wally or Mint to heavily simplify budgeting as a bustling student.